What do you think of when you imagine a condolence book? Something leather bound and formal?

 Trees and washing lines are also a very low-cost and easy way to collect messages.
 The candle lit tree is especially beautiful and easy to replicate with a branch from your garden or the park and some tea lights.

 This is wonderful.
-Everyone could bring their favourite photo of them with the deceased.
+Everyone could bring their favourite photo taken of themselves with the person who has died.
 These could then be collected in a beautiful album at the end of the ceremony.
 I think it would really encourage people to think about the person’s life and look back on all the wonderful times spent together.
 It could even become part of the ceremony as people come forward with their photographs and tell everyone about a special memory they have.

 This bench would make a stunning memorial.
 After all the guests have signed it it can be varnished to protect the messages.
 It would work equally well with other bits of furniture too.